Tips and Resources for Getting Your Dream Student Job or Internship - Crushing the College Employment Hunt

-Resume Templates for iSchool Students
+Resume and Cover letter Templates for iSchool Students

 Your résumé has one purpose—to get you an interview.
 To stand out among hundreds of other candidates customizing your résumé is critical.
 Use these templates as just those—templates.
 See the documents below for pointers on how to organize, design, and successfully present yourself according to industry aesthetic and technical standards.